 1. Sugar.
 In an attempt to stop the stress response, which releases a flood of hormones from the hypothalamus to the adrenals, the body may increase sugar and junk food cravings — consequently storing belly fat.6

-Instead: When cravings strike, use Stevia, an all-natural herbal sweetener that gives you a sweet taste without feeding Candida, raising your blood sugar, or robbing your body of minerals.
+Instead: When cravings strike, use a healthy sugar alternative that gives you a sweet taste without feeding Candida, raising your blood sugar, or robbing your body of minerals.

 2. Coffee.
 Coffee is a stimulant and can tax your system, creating more stress and burden on the body’s pH which can lead to decreased immunity.
 Coffee is also cross-reactive to wheat gluten, causing further damage to your body’s digestive health and well-being.